+The Sensors web page is the home page for the SPM-200.
+It is the page that will be displayed when you first connect to an SPM.
 The Sensors Page shows the current value of all the inputs to the SPM.
 A Sensors Page from an SPM that has been running a while is shown on the following page, see FIGURE 8: